chaos-mesh/website/docs/simulate-physical-machine-chaos.md

 #### Process fault

 To simulate a process fault scenario, you need to set the action to "process".
-For the corresponding configurations, refer to [Parameters for simulating process faults](simulate-process-chaos-in-physical-nodes.md#parameters-for-simulating-process-faults).
+For the corresponding configurations, refer to [Parameters for killing a process](simulate-process-chaos-in-physical-nodes.md#parameters-for-killing-a-process).

 #### Throw custom exceptions for JVM applications